-Microsoft Windows lifecycle fact sheet, ALL Support Ended for Windows XP
+Microsoft Windows lifecycle fact sheet, ALL Support Ended for Windows XP and Vista

 Windows lifecycle fact sheet